Abdulmumin1/cull/README.md

 # cull

-`cull` uses [Project Think](https://blog.cloudflare.com/project-think/) and virtual file ssytem to triage your docs/codebase and answer questions.
+`cull` uses [Project Think](https://blog.cloudflare.com/project-think/) and virtual file system [cloudflare/shell](https://github.com/cloudflare/agents/tree/main/packages/shell) to triage your docs/codebase and answer questions... you know RAG IS DEAD (they said.)

 You point it at one repo with env vars, deploy it, and call: